THE BLOG

 Plus, once you’ve pulled things together, it’s SO much easier to keep things organized.
 Even when you have weeks (or months) of letting things slide.

-Hands-Down My Favorite Google Doc Shortcuts (on Mac)
+Copywriters’ Favorite Google Doc Keyboard Shortcuts (on Mac)

-Your friendly neighborhood copywriter uses these keyboard shortcuts virtually every day.
+Your friendly neighborhood copywriters don’t waste clicks.
+They use these keyboard shortcuts every day.

-As much as I love writing and editing, I can’t stand the click and select (or click-select-select-select) part.
-You know, where you have to pretty the doc up, add links, format, boot up a tool, etc.
+As much as I love writing and editing, I can’t stand the click-dropdown-select part.

-Some of these puppies may seem obvious.
-Oh well.
-I forget stuff easily so it helps me to have a personal glossary for reference.
+Some of these shortcuts might feels obvious, but they sure didn’t when I originally learned them.
+Plus, it helps me to have a personal glossary for reference.

-OK: no question, my most used keyboard shortcuts are:
+No questions asked, my most used (Mac) keyboard shortcuts are:

 Copy shortcut: ⌘C